Does the Sports Streaming Service Deliver a Knockout Blow to FTA?

 AFL and NRL, too, are shared between Fox Sports and free-to-air – but it’s here that the anti-siphoning laws deliver a win to free TV.
 The Grand Finals of both codes cannot be taken off free-to-air TV, and so if you want to watch those games as they happen, the only place you’ll find them is on your trusty old free TV network, with Fox Sports having to settle for a replay after it’s all over.

-And if you’re a fan of the round football that some call soccer, you’re going to find only a handful of A-League games on free-to-air.
+And if you’re a fan of the round football that some call soccer, you’re going to find only a handful of A-League games on free-to-air (though the word is that may change soon, with a revitalised Ten network looking to make a deal to screen games).
 It really is the story across almost all sports.

 Free-to-air excels, though, at coverage of major international events like the Olympic Games, and horse racing fans in some states actually get a dedicated racing channel – racing.com – that’s better produced than the pay TV alternative.

 Last audited 09 April 2021

 There’s no getting around this one.
 Free-to-air is, well, free.
 As long as you’ve got a TV and an antenna you can watch all day and all night and never be asked for a cent.
 The price you pay is, of course, in being made to watch all those ads, but even so, it’s hard to argue with free.